-Routine inspection and cleaning by knowledgeable landscape technicians is required to ensure proper functioning of your pumping and filtration equipment.
-And if one one of your water features is a koi pond, that expert care can be critical to the health and longevity of your pond fish.
+Routine inspection and cleaning by knowledgeable landscape technicians is required to ensure the proper functioning of your pumping and filtration equipment.
+And if one of your water features is a koi pond, that expert care can be critical to the health and longevity of your pond fish.

 Water Feature Maintenance

 Basic water feature maintenance means keeping the water clean, clear, and free of organic debris.
 Also, water levels must be monitored because water evaporates or splashes out.
 This can be accomplished manually or by installing an autofill device.